njdart/botanyAppRepo/src/readme.txt

 Android
 --------------------------------------------------------------------------------
-The Android application can be installed by running the "botanyApp.apk" file on any Android device Version 4.0+.
+The Android application can be installed by running the "android.apk" file on any Android device Version 4.0+.
 To do this, you need to go to Settings -> Security -> Enable checkbox "Unknown Sources" to allow non-PlayStore applications to be installed.
 It runs its own local database(SQLite) to store